 Home safety tips: Preparing for Alzheimer's caregiving

-Home safety is important for everyone, but this is especially true if you're caring for a loved one who has Alzheimer's disease in your home.
+Home safety is important for everyone, but this is especially true if you're caring for someone with Alzheimer's disease or a related dementia.
 A throw rug or a stray toy on the steps could easily cause a fall or injury.

 To prevent stressful and dangerous situations, consider these home safety tips for caregivers.
 Periodically, it might be helpful to request a physical therapy referral for a home safety evaluation.